-Are you one of those countless people whose dream is to become a Flight Attendant?
-Do you wish you could get paid to travel?
+Are you one of those countless people whose dream is to become a Flight Attendant (FA for short)?

 Your idea of this job and lifestyle perceived as a “life of glory” comes with both good and bad sides.